catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/README.md

 1. Find and select `Cloud Monitoring API` to ensure APIs are enabled.
 _Note: If the API is already enabled, the message_ **API enabled** _will be displayed.
 If there is no message, click on the_ **Enable** _button._

 #### Install cloud SDK on your local machine

 1. Download the [Cloud SDK installer.](https://dl.google.com/dl/cloudsdk/channels/rapid/GoogleCloudSDKInstaller.exe)

 1. Launch the installer and follow the prompts.
 The installer is signed by Google LLC.
 Cloud SDK requires Python.
 Supported versions are 3.5 to 3.7, and 2.7.9 or higher.
 The installer will install all necessary dependencies, including the needed Python version.

-1. After installation has completed, accept the following options:\
+1. After installation has completed, After installation has completed, select `Start Cloud SDK Shell` option.
-    1. Start Cloud SDK Shell

- Note : The installer starts a terminal window and runs the gcloud init command.
+_Note : The installer starts a terminal window and runs the_ `gcloud init` _command._

 #### Enabling cloud functions.